NEUROIMAGING / DSA

 Acute and elective therapeutic endovascular procedures

-- acute stroke endovascular treatment (EVT)
+- acute ischemic stroke endovascular treatment (EVT)

 - local intra-sinus thrombolysis in patients with cerebral sinus thrombosis → more